tusharsadhwani/blog/src/pages/post/builtins.md

 </details>

-Now I should point it out that now _all_ uppercase values in that output above were exception types, there's in-fact, 1 another type of built-in objects in Python that are uppercase: constants.
+Now I should point it out that not _all_ uppercase values in that output above were exception types, there's in-fact, 1 another type of built-in objects in Python that are uppercase: constants.
 So let's talk about those.

 ## Constants

 There's exactly 5 constants: `True`, `False`, `None`, `Ellipsis`, and `NotImplemented`.

-`True` `False` and `None` are the most obvious constants.
+`True`, `False` and `None` are the most obvious constants.

 `Ellipsis` is an interesting one, and it's actually represented in two forms: the word `Ellipsis`, and the symbol `...`.
 It mostly exists to support [type annotations](/mypy-guide), and for some very fancy slicing support.